arXiv/arxiv-docs/site/pages/help/api/index.md

 ## About the arXiv API

-The Cornell University Library e-print arXiv, hosted at [arXiv.org](http://arxiv.org), is a document submission and retrieval system that is heavily used by the physics, mathematics and computer science communities.
+The Cornell University e-print arXiv, hosted at [arXiv.org](http://arxiv.org), is a document submission and retrieval system that is heavily used by the physics, mathematics and computer science communities.
 It has become the primary means of communicating